kofi1995/laravel-sagepay/README.md

 Add ```'SagePay' => Kofikwarteng\LaravelSagepay\Facade\SagePayFacade::class,``` to the list of aliases

-After you are done, run this command in the root folder:
+After you are done, run this command in your root Laravel directory:

 ```$ php artisan vendor:publish --provider="Kofikwarteng\LaravelSagepay\SagepayServiceProvider"```